-Synthetic dyes have been linked to health conditions ranging from ADHD to cancer.
+Synthetic dyes have been linked to health conditions ranging from ADHD to that dreaded “C” word.

 Most commercial make-up, lip balm, soap and other skin care products contain lakes and FD&C dyes.
 Scientific research links these additives with a number of health concerns…

 In1985, Pediatrics – the Journal of the American Academy of Pediatrics, described the following side effects of just one of these artificial dyes called Yellow #5: allergies, thyroid tumors, lymphomas, chromosomal damage, asthma, and urticaria (hives).

 According to the Public Citizen Health Research Group, the following dyes are correlated with these toxic conditions:

 - RED 3 – Thyroid tumors, Chromosomal damage